Richard Rodgers: Rodgers and Hammerstein

-Rodgers' partnership with Hart began having problems because of the lyricist's unreliability and declining health.
+Rodgers' partnership with Hart began having problems because of the lyricist's unreliability and declining health from alcoholism.
 Rodgers began working with Oscar Hammerstein II, with whom he had previously written songs (before ever working with Lorenz Hart).
 Their first musical, the groundbreaking hit Oklahoma!
 (1943), is a notable example of a "book musical", a musical play in which the songs and dances are fully integrated into the plot.
 What was once a collection of songs, dances and comic turns held together by a tenuous plot became a fully integrated narrative.
 Even though Show Boat is considered to be the earliest example of a book musical, Oklahoma! epitomized the innovations for which Show Boat had laid the groundwork and is considered the first production in American history to be intentionally marketed as a fully integrated musical.

+In 1943, Richard Rodgers became the ninth president of the Dramatists Guild of America.
+In November that year he and Hart mounted a revival of A Connecticut Yankee; Hart died from alcoholism and pneumonia just days after its opening.

-The team went on to create four more hits that are among the most popular in musical history.
+Rodgers and Hammerstein went on to create four more hits that are among the most popular in musical history.
 Each was made into a successful film: Carousel (1945), South Pacific (1949, winner of the 1950 Pulitzer Prize for Drama), The King and I (1951), and The Sound of Music (1959).
 Other shows include the minor hit Flower Drum Song (1958), as well as relative failures Allegro (1947), Me and Juliet (1953), and Pipe Dream (1955).
 They also wrote the score to the film State Fair (1945) (which was remade in 1962 with Pat Boone) and a special TV musical of Cinderella (1957).